Do you wish to learn about human health in Arctic areas? Join the international summer course in Arctic Health.

 The course explores health systems, challenges and solutions to delivering of health care to small populations in remote areas with limited health care facilities.
 Special emphasis will be placed on new research results, in particular on the interplay between genes and environment.

 Finally, the course includes elements of how to work with and among indigenous populations in the Arctic, both when working within health delivery and within research.

-The course is relevant for you, if you are:
+The course is also relevant for you, if you are: